strohs/aws-cda-notes/study-notes.md

 * Launch instances into a subnet of your choosing
 * assign custom IP address ranges in each subnet
 * configure route tables between subnets
-* create internet gateway and attach it to our VPC
+* create a internet gateway and attach it to our VPC
     * (E) can only have one internet gateway per VPC
 * much better security control over your AWS resources
 * instance security groups